Eating out at Local Pubs and Cafes

 So much choice, it’s going to be tough to make a decision where to eat out if you are only staying for a short while.

-The closest pub, that can be walked to, is The Rising Sun, a typical English pub.
+The closest pub, that can be walked to, is The Rising Sun.
+They are not currently serving food but the beer is worth the walk.
 You do need good knees to take the shortest route down to it and lots of puff, or at least five pints to get back up.
-It doesn’t get a lot better than the Rising Sun for a selection of real ales!
+It doesn’t get a lot better than the Rising Sun for a selection of largely local real ales!

 The Boot Inn, in Calstock (5 minutes drive or you can take the train), became a pub in 1655.
 Sean and Kim serve excellent more restaurant style food and the very best Sunday lunch for miles around.

 There is also the 17th century Tamar Inn, in the centre of the village, which serves great beer and good pub food, near the river Tamar.

 The White Hart, in Chilsworthy, is a really traditional and friendly ‘local’, which is just 5 minutes away by car.
 The beer is fantastic, so much are in Camra’s Real Ale guide this year.
 Even better, the pub was awarded Camra’s Best Pub in Cornwall award in 2018!
 Run by Amy and Ian, you will always get a warm welcome.

 They serve locally sourced, home cooked food at reasonable prices.
 Local Looe fish and chips on Mondays, pie and pint on Wednesday, and a roast on Sundays.